geordgez/geordgez.github.io/_posts/2017-12-18-linkedin-login-skipping-methods.md

 page still loads the complete public profile but makes it difficult to be viewed in the browser by imposing a paywall and scroll lock.
-However, since this is just the result of superimposed elements and CSS, you can view the profile as if it were your first profile of the day i.e. an obscured view of the public profile free of any login wall shenanigans.
+However, since this is just the result of superimposed elements and CSS, you can view the profile as if it were your first profile of the day i.e. a clean view of the public profile free of any login wall shenanigans.

-After manually editing CSS elements one too many times on LinkedIn, I realized that there must be a simple, automatic way to override the login wall each time I browsed LinkedIn.
+After manually editing CSS elements one too many times on LinkedIn, I realized that there should be a simple, automatic way to override the login wall each time I browsed LinkedIn.

 Here I note and provide a few ways of doing this: